 You may read your profile and think it’s a load of codswallop.
 If that happens, then you’ve wasted 15 minutes of your life that you won’t get back, but you can just dismiss your result.
 I do, however, think that these tests are worth exploring, as I think they can help you identify things within yourself and others.
 The result may help you when you’re making a decision, struggling to communicate, or battling with an element of your personality.

 I am a particular fan of the Myers Briggs concept and feel that my result is true of my personality.
 My result has also helped me when I’ve struggled with a particular situation, or person.
 So whilst I wouldn’t base my life on the results that come from these personality profiling tests, I do think they’re worthwhile.
 It’s an interesting, free exercise and at the very least, it’s a talking point!
+If you’re looking for free resources connected with the mind, then check out: 15 ways to look after your mental health (for free).

 If you enjoyed this article then you should read: Extrovert?
 Ambivert?
 Omnivert?
 How to thrive in isolation, before exploring my happiness section.